jszady/obsidian-notes/111 School/Year 2/1 Land Law/Notes/2025-10-08 - Landlord & Tenant.md

 						- everyone signs the same agreement
 					- Time
 						- All tenants interests start at the same time
-						- no staggered move-ins ot later additions
+						- no staggered move-ins to later additions
 				- Separate leases for rooms + Licence for sharing parts [[Camelot v Khoo]]
 - Obligations of Landlord and Tenant
-	- Repair and maintenance [[Landlord and Tenant Act 1985]] s11
+	- Repair and maintenance [[LTA 1985]] s11
-		- applies to residential leases more then 7 years
+		- applies to residential leases less then 7 years
 	- Landlord must
 		- Keep structure and exterior in repair (drains, pipes)
 		- keep installations for water, gas, electricity, sanitation in working order